rancher/webhook/docs.md

 #### Invalid Fields - Update
 Users cannot update or remove the following label after it has been added:
 - authz.management.cattle.io/grb-owner

+# rke-machine-config.cattle.io/v1

+## MachineConfig

+### Validation Checks

+#### Creator ID Annotation

+The annotation `field.cattle.io/creatorId` must be set to the Username of the User that initiated the request.

+The annotation `field.cattle.io/creatorId` is cannot be changed, but it can be removed.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` cannot be set.

+### Mutation Checks

+#### Creator ID Annotion

+When a cluster is created `field.cattle.io/creatorId` is set to the Username from the request.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` does not get set.